rustprooflabs/geofaker/docs/src/quick-start.md

 Load the region/subregion you want using the PgOSM Flex Docker image.
 These instructions are modified from
 [PgOSM Flex's Quick Start](https://pgosm-flex.com/quick-start.html) section.
-The following loads the data into a PostGIS enabled database in a `geo-faker` Docker container available on port 5433.
+The following loads the data into a PostGIS enabled database in a `geofaker` Docker container available on port 5433.